joshnthny89/IT-portfolio/Linux-Labs/Lab-09-Incident-Response/README.md

 ![Step 2](screenshots/step2.png)

-<sub><em>Collected process information to identify active applications and services.</em></sub>
+<sub><em>Reviewed active processes to establish a baseline of running applications and services during the initial investigation.</em></sub>

 ---

-## Step 3 – Examine Network Activity
+## Step 3 – Review Active Network Connections

-Reviewed current network connections.
+Examined active network connections and listening ports to identify current communication occurring on the system.

 ### Command Used